Saturday, 29 August 2020

 Below is a nice-looking stairway next to the subway (no, not the eaterie) on Great Western Road, running over the River Kelvin.
 Next is a couple of pics of the Glasgow Coat Of Arms, followed by a few of Glasgow University and the flowerbed in the grounds.
 In times past I used to sit in the quadrangle of the uni, and it was like being in an episode of Inspector Morse (or Lewis).
 The Greek/Roman-looking building 11 pics down is further along the street just across the road from the university and ties into (sort of) this post's title.

 Okay, I've kept the worst 'til last.
 Below is the landing of the flat my family lived in a long, long time ago in a galaxy far, far away, followed by my good self standing in the entrance to the building.
 I really should've hitched up my trousers before the photo was taken, but that apart, the role of James Bond has surely got my name written all over it.
 What do you mean, no?
 Cheeky Crivvies!
-Okay, that's your lot.
+Okay, that's your lot for now.
 (Maybe not the best blog post in the world, but hey, it filled a space.)

 Posted by Kid at Sunday, August 23, 2020